-Dielectric Differential

-Maximum Recommended Differential is 1.0

-Accuracy decreases rapidly above this level.

-Amalgamated Dielectric Differential Threshold

-Number of Undo Levels 5

-Maximum Laser Drilled Layers 5
+Number of Undo Levels 5 Maximum Laser Drilled Layers 5

-Use the Miscellaneous tab to specify the maximum Dielectric Differential when working with multiple dielectric structures; choose the number of levels of editing Undo and the maximum number of layers a laser drill can span.
+Use the Miscellaneous tab to specify the maximum Number of Undo for editing actions; choose the number of levels of editing Undo and the maximum number of layers a laser drill can span.
 (Exceeding this number will produce a Drill not Valid error message.)